 As is the case in all correlational studies, we cannot be sure in the causal direction.
 It could be that women’s SSO causes them to be objectified by their interaction partner.
-This interpretation is theoretically interesting given that, in both the Garcia et al. (2016) study and in the current study, it is women’s SSO this relates to being objectified by one’s partner.
+This interpretation is theoretically interesting given that, in both the Garcia et al. (2016) study and in the current study, it is women’s SSO that relates to being objectified by one’s partner.
 However, Objectification Theory (Roberts & Fredrickson, 1997), as well as past experimental studies [Saguy et al. (2010); CITE], suggest that the causal flow is from other-objectification to SSO.
-Although, importantly, the current study found evidence for the partner effect of other-objectification on SSO, there was a lack of evidence for the connections between SSO and downstream negative consequences.
+Although, the current study found evidence for the partner effect of other-objectification on SSO, there was a lack of evidence for the connections between SSO and downstream negative consequences.

-Where the results of the current study diverge most notably from the results of studies testing interpersonal objectification among mixed-gender dyads is the lack of evidence for relationships between SSO and felt inauthenticity.
+Where the results of the current study diverge most notably from the results of studies testing interpersonal objectification among mixed-gender dyads is the lack of evidence for relationships between SSO and relationship inauthenticity.
 In addition, we found no evidence of direct or indirect relationships between SSO and cognitive functioning, relationship agency, and career aspirations.
 Nor was there evidence of direct or indirect relationships between other-objectification and any of these outcomes.
-This is somewhat suprising given the plentiful evidence linking SSO and cognitive functioning (B. L. Fredrickson et al., 1998; Quinn, Chaudoir, & Kallen, 2011) and the small, but extant research on interpersonal other-ojectification and cognitive functioning (Garcia et al., 2016; Logel et al., 2009).
+This is somewhat suprising given the plentiful evidence linking SSO and cognitive functioning (B. L. Fredrickson et al., 1998; Quinn, Chaudoir, & Kallen, 2011, Cite another article) and the small, but extant research on interpersonal other-ojectification and cognitive functioning (Garcia et al., 2016; Logel et al., 2009).
 This lack of evidence could potentially signal diverging processs between women’s experiences with interpersonal objectification from men and interpersonal objectification from women.
 There is quite a bit of evidence suggesting that the male gaze is particularly detrimental (Calogero, 2004; Gervais, Holland, & Dodd, 2013; Gervais et al., 2011; Roberts & Fredrickson, 1997), and perhaps the self-objectification experienced within an interaction with a women is not as harmful as the self-objectificatoin experienced within an interaction with a man.
 However, as a strong note of caution, we need to be careful not to interpret a null result as evidence of no relationship.

 The lack of evidence for a relationship between SSO and interaction authenticity is surprising and again, should not be interpreted as evidence of no realtionship.
 It should be noted that the estimate of this relationship was very small, but in the negative direction, as anticipated.
-If it is the case that there is a smaller (i.e., weaker) connection between women’s feelings of SSO and inauthenticity in interactions with other women then in interactions with men, models of interpersonal objectification, like the SIMO (Gervais et al., 2020), could be extended by including inauthenticity as a potential mediating factor in decisions to continue objectifying interactions.
-Further, gender of the objectifyer/interaction partner could also be added to the SIMO model to help extend our understanding of under what circumstances other-objectification and SSO have negative concequences for women.
+If it is the case that there is a smaller (i.e., weaker) connection between women’s feelings of SSO and inauthenticity in interactions with other women than in interactions with men, models of interpersonal objectification, like the SIMO (Gervais et al., 2020), could be extended by including inauthenticity as a potential mediating factor.
+Further, gender of the objectifyer/interaction partner could also be added to the SIMO model to help understand the circumstances that require other-objectification and SSO to have negative consequences for women.